ECAM-Brussels/e-cam/content/AW4L/index.md

 - What is a meta-framework?

-- What do we need to be careful of when fetching data?
+- What do we need to be careful of when managing server state?

-- How do we handle server state?

 - What are actions and queries?
   What problems do they solve?

 - What are server functions?
-  What are its advantages and drawbacks?
+  What are their advantages and drawbacks?

 - Why do we need to salt and hash passwords?